OpenDataArena/ODA-DataScorer/README.md

 ## Introduction

-The data scorer of [OpenDataArena-Tool](https://github.com/OpenDataArena/OpenDataArena-Tool) for [OpenDataArena](https://opendataarena.github.io/) offers multi-dimensional score assessments for datasets through a series of automated, multi-faceted scoring and processing methods.
+**ODA-DataScorer** is a toolkit for multi-dimensional score assessments of post-training datasets for [OpenDataArena](https://opendataarena.github.io/), offering a series of automated, multi-faceted scoring and processing methods via model-based, LLM-as-judge, and heuristic approaches.

 ## Wiki Documentation